B-Mohammed2/canvas/README.md

 Scenario 8: Saving Images
-Given that I am on the canvas page,
-When I click the "Save Image" button,
+Given that I am on the canvas page, when I click on "Save Image" button,
-Then the current canvas image should be saved to a file format of my choice (such as PNG or JPEG), allowing me to download and share my artwork.
+The current canvas image should be saved to a file format of my choice (such as PNG or JPEG), to allow me  download and share my artwork.

 Scenario 9: Uploading Images
 Given that I am on the canvas page,
-When I click the "Upload Image" button,
+When I click  "Upload Image" button,
-Then I should be able to select an image file from my device and have it displayed on the canvas, enabling me to edit and make amendments to existing images.
+I should be able to select an image file from my device and have it displayed on the canvas, to enabl me to edit and make amendments to existing images.

 Scenario 10: Help and Instructions
-Given that I am using the web application,
-When I click the "Help" button,
+Given that I am on the canvas page, when I click on "Help" button,
-Then I should be presented with a window or dialog box containing instructions, tips, and information on how to use the various tools and features of the application, providing me with guidance and support during my creative process.
+I should be introduced with instructions in a window or dialog box.
+Moreover,it should containe tips, and information on how to use the various tools and features of the application, providing me with guidance and support during my creative process.

 ## Design
-The design of the web application focuses on providing a user-friendly and intuitive interface that allows them to express their creativity and conveniently edit images.
+This web application was designed to provide a smooth and simple interface that allows the user to express their creativity and appropriately edit images.
-Here are the key design aspects of the web app:

 1. Responsiveness and Layout of the web app: The web is designed with a responsive layout to adapt to different screen sizes and devices.
 This aspect provides users with a variety of options to access the app from  desktop computers, tablets, and smartphones.